karllhughes/learn/_posts/2022-02-12-the-ultimate-list-of-developer-podcasts.md

 Topic: Software Engineering/Development/Programming

 In software development, there are so many smart and interesting people building things.
-Each episode a guest shares their story and along the way we learn about an area of software development.
+In each episode a guest shares their story and along the way, we learn about an area of software development.
 I think you will learn a couple of things and enjoy the process.
 I hope you subscribe and enjoy, Your Host, Adam

 ### [Software Engineering Unlocked](https://www.software-engineering-unlocked.com/)

 Topic: Software Engineering/Development/Programming

 This show was born out of Michaela’s curiosity for how different companies develop software.
-How does their tech stack look like?
+What does their tech stack look like?
 Which practices do they follow?
 Do they do code reviews?
-Are the concerned about technical debt?
+Are they concerned about technical debt?
 And what about their culture and company values?
-With this podcast Michaela wants to open doors at different companies, and get the perspective of experts in the fields about how to develop maintainable, reliable and scalable software people love.
+With this podcast, Michaela wants to open doors at different companies and get the perspective of experts in the fields about how to develop maintainable, reliable, and scalable software people love.

 ### [Develomentor](https://develomentor.com/)

 Topic: Career Growth

 The Develomentor podcast is an interview-based show designed to help you find your path in technology.
-Each interview explores the career path and lessons learned of individuals who have built successful careers in technology across a range of roles, including software engineering, data science, engineering management and sales engineering.
-A monthly bonus episode features a panel discussing timely topics in technology, like compensation, freelancing, joining a startup and much more.
+Each interview explores the career path and lessons learned of individuals who have built successful careers in technology across a range of roles, including software engineering, data science, engineering management, and sales engineering.
+A monthly bonus episode features a panel discussing timely topics in technology, like compensation, freelancing, joining a startup, and much more.

 ### [Software Engineering Daily](http://softwareengineeringdaily.com/)